 A little bit of stress and some feelings of anxiety during the holidays are completely normal.
 Winter holidays are one of the busiest seasons (arguably, the busiest season) of the year, and one that, unfortunately, doesn’t always feel so merry and bright.

 For individuals or families of individuals who are struggling with mental health issues, this November–January period can pose a series of challenges, ranging from depression and loneliness to mania and panic.

 For those who already suffer from chronic anxiety, added stress during the holidays can lead to exacerbated symptoms, such as heightened or severe anxiety and stress.

 Today we’re going to take a closer look at how stress during the holidays can affect someone already struggling with anxiety, as well as provide some of the best ways to alleviate it.

-Every individual has their own limits and triggers, so many of the causes of someone’s anxiety and stress are going to be rooted in personal factors such as the extent of their pre-existing mental health issues, their lifestyle, environment, and past memories.
+Each of us has our own limits and triggers; so many of the causes of our anxiety and stress are going to be rooted in personal factors such as the extent of any pre-existing mental health issues, our lifestyle, home/work environment and past memories.

 On top of those personal components are the standard holiday stressors, such as:

 - Family dynamics

 - Travel complications